1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 1996 Nickel Error List

-From planchet preparation errors to striking anomalies, 1996 nickels exhibit a diverse range of mint errors that appeal to both novice and experienced numismatists.
+These minting anomalies transform ordinary five-cent pieces into genuinely unique collectibles, with some specimens commanding prices far above their face value.
+From planchet preparation errors to striking anomalies, 1996 nickels exhibit a range of mint errors that appeal to both new and experienced collectors.

 1. 1996-P Clipped Planchet Error